DanielWGross/ansible/README.md

 1. Ensure there are no pending software updates.
 2. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
+3. Install Rosetta 2: `sudo softwareupdate --install-rosetta`
-3. Ensure Python3 is installed by running `python3 --version`.
+4. Ensure Python3 is installed by running `python3 --version`.
-4. Add Python 3 to your $PATH
+5. Add Python 3 to your $PATH

 - Create a `.zshrc` in the root directory and add the following line:
   - `export PATH=$HOME/Library/Python/3.9/bin:$PATH`